 Research with Biospecimens: Balancing Individual Interests and Social Goods

-This panel at the annual meeting of the American Society for Bioethics and Humanities will examine issues addressed at Petrie-Flom's 2015 conference "Specimen Science: Ethics and Policy Implications," and the edited volume that arose from the conference which will be published in September 2017.
+This panel at the annual meeting of the American Society for Bioethics and Humanities examined issues addressed at Petrie-Flom's 2015 conference "Specimen Science: Ethics and Policy Implications," and the edited volume that arose from the conference which was published in 2017.

 Barbara Bierer, Faculty Co-Director of the MRCT Center of Brigham and Women's Hospital and Harvard; Co-Chair, MRCT Executive Committee; Professor of Medicine, Harvard Medical School